Medicine in the medieval Islamic world: Beliefs

 The Hippocratics blamed the womb for many of the women's health problems, such as schizophrenia.
 They described the womb as an independent creature inside the female body; and, when the womb was not fixed in place by pregnancy, the womb which craves moisture, was believed to move to moist body organs such as the liver, heart, and brain.
 The movement of the womb was assumed to cause many health conditions, most particularly that of menstruation was also considered essential for maintaining women's general health.

-Many beliefs regarding women's bodies and their health in the Islamic context can be found in the religious literature known as "medicine of the prophet."
-These texts suggested that men stay away from women during their menstrual periods, “for this blood is corrupt blood,” and could actually harm those who come in contact with it.
+Many beliefs regarding women's bodies and their health in the Islamic context can be found in the religious literature known as "medicine of the prophet".
+These texts suggested that men stay away from women during their menstrual periods, "for this blood is corrupt blood", and could actually harm those who come in contact with it.
 Much advice was given with respect to the proper diet to encourage female health and in particular fertility.
 For example: quince makes a woman's heart tender and better; incense will result in the woman giving birth to a male; the consumption of water melons while pregnant will increase the chance the child is of good character and countenance; dates should be eaten both before childbirth to encourage the bearing of sons and afterwards to aid the woman's recovery; parsley and the fruit of the palm tree stimulates sexual intercourse; asparagus eases the pain of labor; and eating the udder of an animal increases lactation in women.
 In addition to being viewed as a religiously significant activity, sexual activity was considered healthy in moderation for both men and women.
 However, the pain and medical risk associated with childbirth was so respected that women who died while giving birth could be viewed as martyrs.
-The use of invocations to God, and prayers were also a part of religious belief surrounding women's health, the most notable being Muhammad's encounter with a slave-girl whose scabbed body he saw as evidence of her possession by the Evil Eye.
+The use of prayers and invocations to God were also a part of religious belief surrounding women's health, the most notable being Muhammad's encounter with a slave-girl whose scabbed body he saw as evidence of her possession by the Evil Eye.
 He recommended that the girl and others possessed by the Eye use a specific invocation to God in order to rid themselves of its debilitating effects on their spiritual and physical health.